- References for developing this Code of Practice

 1 Appointed under Guardianship of Minors Ordinance (Cap 13) or appointed by court 2 Mentally incapacitated as defined by Mental Health Ordinance (Cap 136) s2(1);

 Incapable of managing his or her own affairs;

 Incapable of giving joining consent at relevant time;

 Incapable of giving sharing consent at relevant time 3 Appointed under Mental Health Ordinance (Cap 136) 4 Under MHO s44A(1)(i), 44B(2A) or 59T(1) or 44B(2B) or 59T(2)

 3. Healthcare providers in eHRSS

-Healthcare provider that provides healthcare at one service location in Hong Kong may apply to the Commissioner for the Electronic Health Record ("the Commissioner" or "eHRC") to be registered as a healthcare provider for the System for the location.
+Healthcare provider that provides healthcare at one service location in Hong Kong may apply to the Commissioner to be registered as a healthcare provider for the System for the location.

 A person provides healthcare at one service location if the person –

-- holds a licence issued under section 7(2)(a), or a certificate of exemption issued under section 11(2)(a), of the Residential Care Homes (Persons with Disabilities) Ordinance (Cap.
-613) in respect of one residential home for PWDs and engages a healthcare professional
+- holds a licence issued under section 7(2)(a), or a certificate of exemption issued under section 11(2)(a), of the Residential Care Homes (Persons with Disabilities) Ordinance (Cap 613) in respect of one residential home for persons with disabilities and engages a healthcare professional; or

 - is a specified entity that engages a healthcare professional to perform healthcare at one premises